dolox/fallback/README.hbs.md

 # Getting Started

 To let you dive right in, we're going to provide you with the sample of code below.
-You can view the full [API Documentation](#api-documentation) along with other complex examples listed further down the document.
+You can view the full [API Documentation](#api-documentation) along with other complex examples listed further down in this document.

 **index.html**